A Guide for Faculty and Staff (Download Helping Students)

 - Be prepared to limit your involvement e.g.; “I can help you with the academic side but you need to seek expert advice from your doctor or..”

 - Refer them to Psychological Services.

-- Student can access 8 free sessions of psychological intervention and receive community referrals.
+- Student can access two to six free sessions of psychological intervention and receive community referrals.

 What if they Refuse help?

 - Reassure them that anything said to a doctor, therapist or religious leader will remain confidential.

 - Point out the consequences of not seeking help; that the problem will not go away by itself and that academic performance could continue to suffer.